 In this article, we'll explain MERV ratings and help you choose the best one for your needs.

 What is MERV?
-Understanding MERV Ratings
+Understanding the MERV Rating Chart

 MERV stands for Minimum Efficiency Reporting Value.
 It's a rating system created by the American Society of Heating, Refrigerating, and Air-Conditioning Engineers (ASHRAE).